LoZander/pathtracker/testlist.md

 - getPlayerInTurn returns null if there are no players in the tracker
 - Adding a player with a higher initiative, should not change the player in turn.
+- Input "p Test 23" should create a character by the name "Test" and initiative 23.
+- Input "p TestTwo 20" should create a character by the name "TestTwo" and initiative 20.
+- Input "p Test abc" should throw an IllegalArgumentException with the the message "Invalid command".